appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-domain/custom-ca-root-certificate.md

 ## Set Up Using values.yaml

-If you're using Kubernetes, you need to update the `values.yaml` configuration file to ensure the certificate is included correctly.
-Follow these steps to add custom CA certificates in `values.yaml`:
+For Appsmith installations on Kubernetes, you can add custom CA certificates by updating the `values.yaml` file.
+Follow these steps:

 1. Open `values.yaml`.